Scifabric/pybossa/doc/customizing.rst

 Validation of new user accounts
 ===============================

-Whenever a new user wants to sign up, PyBossa allows you to add some extra security to the process by making the users have to validate a real email account.
+Whenever a new user wants to sign up, PYBOSSA allows you to add some extra security to the process by making the users have to validate a real email account.

 However, if you don't need this feature, it can be disabled (as it is by default)